syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ## Common axis features

-Customization of features such as axis title, labels, grid lines, and tick lines are common to all the axes.
+Features such as axis title, labels, grid lines, and tick lines are common to all the axes.
 Each feature has been explained in this section.

 ### Axis visibility